TSaouchi/Orion/README.md

     Instant: instant_2
       Variable: Element_number -> Shape :(), stats(min, mean, max): (5, 5.0, 5)
 ```

-# License
-The Orion library is released under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for more information.

 # Author
 The Orion library was created and is maintained - in my free time ;) - by Toufik Saouchi